Bold vision for heritage precinct

 “The students are tackling it within a spectrum—from reverent at one end to quite experimental at the other—they’re really pushing and pulling at the concept of heritage, so the final designs are likely to be quite provocative on a number of levels.

 “Students tend to come up with ideas that aren’t necessarily the same as those a practising architect might think of,” says Simon.
 “Any way of rethinking how the city might operate is always helpful in stimulating debate and public thinking.”

 The project involves close collaboration with the Wellington City Council and Heritage New Zealand.
 Associate Professor Andrew Charleson, who’s the course coordinator for the integrated technologies aspect of the project, says it’s a terrific partnership.

 “The Council has provided the students with original building plans to work from, and it also funds engineering tutors to come and help the students achieve a higher quality of seismic retrofits for the Courtenay Place buildings.”

 Andrew says the students’ reports outlining the retrofitting of each building, which have been guided by a chartered professional engineer, will be available to building owners via the Faculty of Architecture and Design Library.
 “The Council is very keen on the idea of this resource for building owners, as they’d like to encourage owners to strengthen, rather than demolish, heritage buildings.
 These technical reports will hopefully give the owners confidence to proceed with seismic strengthening.”

-The project has culminated in a public exhibition of the designs.
-“The exhibition includes a scale model of the entire length of Courtenay Place showing the new architectural interventions,” says Andrew.
-“It’s very dynamic.”
+The project will culminate in a public exhibition of the designs.
+“The exhibition will include a scale model of the entire length of Courtenay Place showing the new architectural interventions,” says Andrew.
+“It promises to be very dynamic.”